EminenceYash/FinalBossAnonymity/README.md

 ## 🛠 Want to Install Tails?

 Visit: [https://tails.net/install/](https://tails.net/install/)
+Download [Balena Etcher](https://etcher.balena.io), then open it and flash your downloaded tails os iso in a pendrive.
+Go to BIOS and change boot option to your pendrive and then boot into it and rest is pretty ez just follow instructions and do as it says.
+For any issues ask me :)
 > Recommended: Use a second USB to enable **encrypted persistent storage**.

 ---